Mediamax > Industry Insights > Insights > How Much Do Companies Spend on Advertising Each Year?

 To gain perspective, consider understanding how to get the best magazine ad rates, and see where the most successful businesses are channeling their advertising budgets.

-Marketing Budgets Continue to Climb
+Marketing Spending Continues to Climb

 Take a deeper look into how these percentages are split up.
 Between online and offline marketing strategies, marketers must scrutinize where every penny goes.